saturnlighting/literature-review/README.md

 <Strength>This paper provides a review of the scientific literature on
 the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge.
-To the best of our knowledge, no papers had looked at this association before.
-<Limitations>Nevertheless, the paper has several limitations.
-Although
+To the best of our knowledge, no papers had looked at this association and gaps in the literature before. <Limitations>Nevertheless, the paper has several limitations.
-we used a hybrid systematic and snowballing search method to avoid missing existing studies, we could have been more strict by using more than one electronic database.
-We could have included the term ‘darkness’ in the query string?
+Although we used a hybrid systematic and snowballing search method to avoid missing existing studies, we could have been more strict by using more than one electronic database.
 We do not include and analyse the controls used in each of the studies.

 # Conclusions